-My online classes can start anytime and anywhere, but I’m teaching a few in-person classes this fall (2019).
+My online classes can start anytime and anywhere, but I’m teaching a few in-person classes this spring (2020).
 Here’s where you can find me:

 Saturday Seminars in Madison

 Neighborhood House Community Center, Madison, WI, May 16, 2020